Specialist Mental Health Mentor – Ref: SMHM002

 Optimum Student Support provides highly specialised, individually tailored academic and mental health support services to students who are in receipt of Disabled Students’ Allowance (DSA).
 We are passionate in supporting our students to address any barriers they may face towards their learning which are created by a particular impairment, e.g. mental-health conditions or autistic spectrum disorder (ASD).

 At Optimum Student support, we pride ourselves on employing only the best mentors to contribute to making a difference to our students.
-Due to the expansion of our specialist service, we are looking to expand our team of dedicated and experienced support mentors at the University of Reading.
+Due to the expansion of our specialist service, we are looking to expand our team of dedicated and experienced Specialist Mental Health Mentor.

 About the role

-We are looking to recruit a qualified specialist mentor – mental health difficulties to join our team.
+We are looking to recruit a qualified Specialist Mentor – mental health difficulties to join our team.
 You will be providing highly specialist, specifically tailored, 1:1 support for our students.
-You will have the ability to support, motivate and encourage students to develop and achieve their full potential, helping them to develop strategies to overcome their barriers to learning which could be created by a particular impairment.
+You will have the ability to support, motivate and encourage students to develop and achieve their full academic and personal potential, helping them to develop strategies to overcome their barriers to learning which could be created by a particular impairment.
 It is likely that students receiving your support may have other specific learning difficulties.
 In these instances, you will need to demonstrate specific experience of working with students with these disabilities.

 You will have the ability to be sensitive to students’ needs and should have an understanding of additional support needs.